Diversity Enhanced Table-to-Text Generation via Type Control: Method

-We propose to re-purpose \textsc{GPT-TabGen} as a type controlled generation model, learning $p_{\theta}(Y|\mathbf{T},c)$.
-At training, we predict the logic-type from the gold statement using a dedicated classifier and concatenate it to the table and title (see Fig \ref{fig:model}(a)).
-The model is then trained to minimize the autoregressive cross entropy loss between the generated and reference tokens.
-To add robustness for scenarios where logic-type is unavailable, we mask the logic-type with probability $p_{mask}$ during training.
+As depicted in Figure \ref{fig:model}(a), we train an LT-controlled generation model, learning $p_{\theta}(Y|\mathbf{T},c)$, obtaining LT annotations from the reference statement using the statement-LT classifier.
+The LTs are concatenated to the table and title to produce the input.
+The model is then trained to minimize the autoregressive cross-entropy loss between the generated and reference tokens.